 In fact, among some circles, the suggestion box has been sarcastically deemed as “the place where good ideas go to die.”
 Thus in today’s digital age, HR professionals need to think outside the box in order to better engage with their employees.

 With an HR management system like IQDynamics, HR professionals are able to keep track of suggestions and complaints submitted by employees.
 Hence from here, they are better able to follow up with their employees in order to take corrective action of any kind.
 Nothing destroys an employee’s initiative than seeing his/her feedback being ignored outright.

 In the long-term, such an approach will inculcate a culture of openness and honesty while at the same time, ensuring two-way communication between both employer and employees.
 All of this will serve to improve employee engagement and morale.

 While providing employees with the means to provide genuine feedback is well and good, leaders within the organization must also be able to accept employee feedback.
 Upwards feedback can be a challenge for some managers, and as was seen in the scenario above, some leaders are unwilling and unable to accept negative feedback.

 Hence as HR professionals, we have a responsibility to ensure that members of the leadership team are receptive to employee feedback.
 Through a concerted effort between the leadership team and the HR department, this outdated mindset can be changed.
 All of which can only be done through a combination of training, continuous feedback, and coaching.

 At IQDynamics, our goal is to provide employees with a safe space to provide feedback both negative and positive without fear of repercussions or retaliation.
-While some may balk at the idea of being criticised by their subordinates, such feedback while difficult to swallow is crucial for the growth of the organization on the long-term.
+While some may balk at the idea of being criticized by their subordinates, such feedback while difficult to swallow is crucial for the growth of the organization in the long term.